hnvy/blog-1/01. software/01. vim/01. logs/vim_1_logs.md

 2. Press `Ctrl+3` (by modifying the `<C-3>` in the line of code above, you can make this keyboard shortcut to whatever you want)
 3. That's it!
 Isn't that so convenient?!

 This was originally something I found online, but for some reason the web answer did not work.
 So I tweaked the code a bit and it worked.
-In any case, here's the link: https://vim.fandom.com/wiki/Search_the_web_for_text_selected_in_Vim.
+In any case, here's the link to the original answer: https://vim.fandom.com/wiki/Search_the_web_for_text_selected_in_Vim.

 # E#5 (21/05/2021) - jump like a rabbit!
 [Link to pearl entry](../02.%20pearls/vim_1_pearls.md#e5-21052021---jump-like-a-rabbit)